Skip to content

 English

-This term, we are reading 'The Man with the Yellow Face' by Anthony Horowitz.
-We will be writing a character description of the main character and our own short suspense story.
-In the second half term, we will be reading Floodland by Marcus Sedgwick and writing a diary entry and balanced argument.
+This term, we are reading 'The Memory Cage' by Ruth Eastham.
+We will be writing our own leaflet and creating a setting description.
+In the second half term, we will be reading 'Rose Blanche' by Ian McEwen.
+We will be writing an informal letter and balanced argument.

 Maths